Ashlett/django-migrations-talk/README.md

-## The DOs and DON'Ts of data migrations in Django
+## The DOs and DON'Ts of migrations in Django

-This is a sample project created for a talk about data migrations in Django.
+This is a sample project created for a talk about migrations in Django.

 ### Step 0